Lars Oostveen

 Lars Oostveen (born 6 September 1976 in Heiloo, Netherlands), also known by his pseudonym Lawrence Ray, is a Dutch presenter, producer and actor.
-He is best known for his stint as a VJ at MTV Europe, and his role as Vico Maesland in the Dutch TV series Lotte.
+He is best known for his stint as a VJ at MTV Europe, role as Sam in the show Extr@ (or more commonly known as Extra), and his role as Vico Maesland in the Dutch TV series Lotte.

 Biography

 After high school, Oostveen studied International Management at the HEAO and attended an acting course at the Mountview Theatre School in London.
 He also attended several workshops in the field of media presentation and interview techniques, and he took part in the Leadership Development Program at Nyenrode Business University.